Kodi vs Plex… or if you’re still using Kodi’s predecessor, it would be Plex vs XBMC.

 With Kodi, you can still download the Kodi app to your phone or tablet and watch the content remotely, but the difference is that you have to plan for that ahead of time.
 You would have to copy the movie you want to watch over to your device before you left home.
 It’s definitely a less convenient process.

 I spoke earlier about Plex being a fork of XBMC.
 This is why that split happened.
-Plex wanted to give users the ability to watch all of your media, wherever you are.
+Plex wanted to give users the ability to watch all of their media, wherever they are.

 If you were hoping I’d pick an outright winner, you came to the wrong place.
 This isn’t about saying Kodi is better than Plex, or Plex is better than Kodi.
 That’s not something I, or anyone else, can tell you.
 Your situation is different than mine.
 What’s right for me may not be right for you.